- Soccer Accident Insurance-updated benefit information effective July 1, 2016.

 - for those medically necessary covered expenses that the covered person receives;

 - first medical or dental expense must be incurred within 90 days of covered accident;

-- all claims must be filed within 90 days;
+- proof of loss must be filed within 90 days;

 - each claim is subject to a $1000 Deductible; and 20% member Coinsurance;

 - Claims will require: